eraybasar/pesdk-docs/_guides/ios/v7/resources/third_party.md

 # Third Party Libraries

-To bring you the best PhotoEditor SDK possible, we rely on some third party libraries.
-These are attributed below:
+To provide you with the best PhotoEditor SDK possible, we rely on some third party libraries.
+Said libraries are attributed below:

 [Kingfisher](https://github.com/onevcat/Kingfisher)